MicrosoftDocs/SupportArticles-docs/Office/Client/access/error-saving-database.md

 > Microsoft Access was unable to create the .accde, .mde, or .ade file.

-When you try to save a Microsoft Access database as a MDE file, you may receive the following error message and the MDE file isn't created.
+When you try to save a Microsoft Access database as an MDE file, you may receive the following error message and the MDE file isn't created.

 > Microsoft Access was unable to create an MDE database.